First published April 2017 | Words and photos by Vietnam Coracle

 A Local Cafe in a Scenic Location for a Pit-Stop on a Road Trip in the Central Highlands

 Vietnam’s cafe culture is exciting and vibrant.
 It’s been this way for many years in the cities, but recently, as more and more young Vietnamese take to the road on independent motorbike road trips (known as phượt in Vietnamese), attractive local cafes have started popping up in scenic, off-the-beaten-track locations, deep in the countryside.
 These make excellent roadside stops: for a coffee, a break from riding, and a chance to admire the surrounding scenery.
 I recently came across Quán Cà Phê Cây Đa (literally ‘Banyan Tree Cafe’) on Route QL28, in the Central Highlands.
+(Update, July 2017: Sadly, the banyan tree next to the Banyan Tree Cafe has been cut down, but the cafe is still operating as usual).

 The cafe doesn’t really have a name: there’s no sign outside and, when I asked the owner, she explained that people simply know it as the coffee shop near the old banyan tree on Route 28.
 The latter is a scenic mountain road, stretching 90km from Phan Thiet, on the eastern seaboard, to Di Linh, in the Central Highlands.
 The Banyan Tree Cafe is roughly 80km north of Phan Thiet and 10km south of Di Linh, just a few minutes’ ride from Juliet’s Villa Resort.